vortechron/v-essentials/README.md

-# The last laravel project scaffolding you will ever need
+# The last laravel frontend project scaffolding you will ever need

 Packed with must-have components to launch enterprise ready web application.
+Use vortechron/laravel-essentials composer package for backend.

 ## What you get?
 1. turbolinks